RodyLamoree1/Thenicestgummybear/README.md

 Always iwec but if I'm comfortable w you then you don't have to !!

-Getting back and getting into fandoms,feel free to recommend me stuff ☆
+Getting back and getting into fandoms, feel free to recommend me stuff ☆

 Can be cringe at times but I mean, is it a crime?